Program Overview

 Examples of services provided include:

-- Observation, assessment and maintenance of individuals with minor health/medical conditions
+- Observation, assessment, and maintenance of individuals with minor health/medical conditions

 - Assistance with personal care or activities of daily living

-- Assistance obtaining, managing and administering medications (prescription and over-the-counter)
+- Assistance obtaining, managing, and administering medications (prescription and over the counter)

 - Assistance obtaining and utilizing durable medical equipment and medical supplies